If you want to jumpstart your career, an apprenticeship or traineeship is one of the best ways to move forward.

 Anyone, including adults, can begin a traineeship or apprenticeship if they are of working age and eligible to work in Australia.

-You do not require a secondary school qualification or other certification to begin your traineeship or apprenticeship.
+You do not require a secondary school qualification or certification to begin your traineeship or apprenticeship.
 However, companies or employers can set their own recruiting criteria when employing staff.
 For instance, an employer may set a minimum requirement to complete a pre-apprenticeship or finish year 11 or 12.

 While still in school, students can begin an Australian Apprenticeship.
-People re-entering the workforce, school leavers, and those looking to obtain new skills or change careers are all popular candidates for apprenticeship and traineeship positions.
+People re-entering the workforce, school leavers, and those looking to obtain new skills or change careers are popular candidates for apprenticeship and traineeship positions.

 To be eligible for traineeships or apprenticeship programs, you must be: